 Taman Negara Kuala Tahan

 Kuala Tahan is the main entry point into Taman Negara.
-It is directly across the river from the park headquarters.
-It costs RM1 to take a boat across.
-Tickets for entry to Taman Negara can be bought from here.
+It is directly across the river from the Park Centre.
+It costs RM1 to take a boat across as described above.

 Kuala Tahan is a small village but has several accommodation options, as well as services like a grocery store, cafe, police station and restaurants.